enkhbatMunkhbold/job-management-app/README.md

 ## Create new Client

-Creating a new client is as same as creating a new job, but couple of differences.
-To create a new client, the user should click on **Create** button, which is right below the welcoming message on **Profile** page.
-Then by selecting **New Client**, the user opens **Create New Client** page, where finds a form with fields for all neseccary info for the new client.
-All three buttons will navigate the user to the **Profile** page, with or without the created new user.

 ➕ **Creating a New Client**
 Creating a new client follows the same process as creating a new job, with a few key differences.